Computer Bismarck: Development

+The development team consisted of Joel Billings and John Lyons (both shown in 1982), who founded Strategic Simulations together to create Computer Bismarck.

-During college, Joel Billings used computers to do econometrics, mathematical modeling and forecasting.
-This experience led him to believe that computers could handle war games and remove tedious paperwork from gameplay.
-While between his undergraduate and graduate education, Billings met an IBM programmer and discussed computers.
-Billings suggested starting a software company with him, but the programmer was not interested in war games, stating that they were too difficult and complicated to be popular.
-Billings posted flyers at hobby shops in the Santa Clara, California area to attract war-game enthusiasts with a background in programming.
+During college, Joel Billings used computers for econometrics, mathematical modeling and forecasting.
+This experience convinced him that computers could handle recreational wargames and remove tedious paperwork from gameplay; he had been a fan of board wargames since childhood.
+While between his undergraduate and graduate education in summer 1979, Billings met an IBM programmer and discussed computers.
+Billings suggested starting a software company with him, but the programmer was not interested in wargames, stating that they were too difficult and complicated to be popular.
+Billings posted flyers at hobby shops in the Santa Clara, California area to attract wargame enthusiasts with a background in programming.
 John Lyons was the first to reply and joined Billings after quickly developing a good rapport.
+The two founded Strategic Simulations using as startup money.

-Billings chose the Bismarcks last battle because he felt it would be easier to develop than other war games.
-Computer Bismarck was written in BASIC and compiled to increase its processing speed.
-In August 1979, Billings provided Lyons with access to a computer to write the program.
-Lyons began programming a simplified version similar to a fox and hounds game—he had "hounds" search a playing field for a "fox".
+Billings chose the Bismarcks last battle because he felt it would be easier to develop than other wargames; he believed that the artificial intelligence for the hunting/chasing style of gameplay would require less development time.
+The developers drew inspiration from common conventions in historical simulation games when designing the gameplay.
+In retrospect, Billings noted that a computer would handle the gameplay better because it could withhold information about player moves from the opponent player to simulate the fog of war, whereas playing a board game required the two players to openly announce their moves.

+The developers programmed the game on a North Star Horizon computer (pictured) that Billings borrowed from work.

+In August 1979, Billings borrowed a North Star Horizon computer from his work so Lyons could write the program.
 At the time, the two were working full-time and programmed at Billings' apartment during the night.
 Lyons did the bulk of the programming, while Billings focused on design and assisted with data entry and minor programming tasks.
+Dave Cook assisted with game design while Billings' father, Robert Billings, helped with historical information.